Managing your Documents: Sharing & Collaborating

 Secure Space is a web-based service that enables faculty and staff to securely share files with colleagues at Penn and other institutions.
 It offers a secure, Penn-based alternative to "cloud"-based commercial options such as DropBox.

-You can request a Blackboard site to help facilitate projects with complex requirements for collaboration.
+You can request a Canvas site to help facilitate projects with complex requirements for collaboration.

 Comment, markup, and security features in Office & Acrobat